The Île-de-France Collection

 Marly Horses in Color: The Drama of Sky and Stone

-Carved by Guillaume Coustou the Elder between 1743 and 1745, these colossal marble figures were originally commissioned by Louis XV for the Château de Marly—the king's private retreat where he could escape Versailles' suffocating formality.
-When the château was dismantled during the French Revolution, the sculptures were relocated to the Place de la Concorde, where they now stand as sentinels flanking the entrance to the Champs-Élysées.
-Their survival through revolutionary upheaval speaks to their artistic power—even those who destroyed royal symbols recognized these works transcended mere propaganda to achieve something universal about the human struggle for mastery.
+Carved by Guillaume Coustou the Elder between 1743 and 1745, these colossal Carrara marble figures were originally commissioned by Louis XV for the Château de Marly—Louis XIV's private retreat, built to escape Versailles' suffocating formality and inherited by his great-grandson along with its appetite for monumental art.
+After the château was stripped during the Revolution and ultimately demolished in the years that followed, the sculptures were relocated to the Place de la Concorde, where they stood for nearly two centuries before the originals were moved to the Louvre's Cour Marly in 1984 for preservation.
+Faithful replicas now occupy the pedestals, carrying the same monumental authority in the setting Coustou's work was destined to command.
+Their survival through revolutionary upheaval speaks to their artistic power—it was Jacques-Louis David, the Revolution's own painter-propagandist, who personally advocated for their preservation, recognizing that these works transcended royal symbolism to achieve something universal about the human struggle for mastery.

 The Juxtaposition of Tonality

-The color grading brings out the juxtaposition of elements.
-Cool, heavy blues and tumultuous sky underscore the raw, elemental energy these figures fight to control.
-This challenging backdrop—nature asserting its own wild authority—frames the warm, antique gold and earthy tones of weathered marble, highlighting the struggle between external chaos and grounded human will.
-Rich tones emphasize the texture and gravity of stone, its centuries of exposure to Parisian weather, turning classical symbols into active, emotional participants in a drama that unfolds anew each time storm clouds gather.
+Cool, heavy blues and tumultuous sky underscore the raw, elemental energy these figures were carved to contain.
+This challenging backdrop—nature asserting its own wild authority—frames the warm, antique gold and earthy tones of sunlit stone, highlighting the struggle between external chaos and grounded human will.
+Rich tones emphasize the texture and gravity of the sculpture, turning classical form into an active, emotional participant in a drama that unfolds anew each time storm clouds gather.

-The warm gilding that appears in the marble—actually natural patina of aged stone catching afternoon light—contrasts dramatically with the cold blues of approaching storm.
+The warm gilding that appears across the figure—stone catching the last focused rays of afternoon light before the storm closes in—contrasts dramatically with the cold blues overhead.
 This temperature contrast creates psychological tension: the sculpture emanates warmth and solidity against a sky that promises disruption and chaos.
 The interplay mirrors the work's own subject matter—civilized control meeting natural force, human discipline encountering elemental power.

 An Emotional Narrative